Stories Of My Irish Families

 So the hiatus, was from lot of research that went nowhere.
 It just was not giving me results, only similar or even duplicated results.
 Became quite frustrating, where I wholly knew technology & people were there to help, but I wasn't progressing past what I knew.

-But it a harsh reality has taught me something very, very harsh, in where I wasn't sure whether to continue the project or just stop it completely.
+But the reality with the letter, has taught me something very, very harsh, in where I wasn't sure whether to continue the project or just stop it completely.
 Why?
 Because I couldn't get anyone interested in it.

 I tried scholar's who were very well versed in this historical field, I tried local & overseas History Professors, I tried TV stations.
 All failed.